 Religious Affiliation: Roman Catholic, Augustinian

-Overlap Schools: Boston College, University of Notre Dame, Georgetown University, Lehigh University
+Overlap Schools: Boston College, University of Notre Dame, Georgetown University, University of Pennsylvania, University of Virginia

 Underrepresented Minorities: More than 25%

 Freshman Retention Rate: 96%

 SAT Range (25th–75th Percentile): 1400–1500/1600

 ACT Composite Range (25th–75th Percentile): 32–34